-Mozilla and Geeksphone unveil Keon and Peak Firefox OS developer phonesAlex Wagner - Deputy Managing Editor, News Desk
+Mozilla and Geeksphone unveil Keon and Peak Firefox OS developer phonesAlex Wagner - Editorial Director of News and Content

 Mozilla's Firefox OS for smartphones continues to make progress toward a public release.
 Today Mozilla announced that it'll be teaming up with Geeksphone to offer two developer preview handsets running the Linux and HTML5-based Firefox OS to help developers prep for the arrival of the new platform.
 The two handsets are dubbed Keon (above) and Peak (below), with the former being an entry-level model while the latter is a bit higher-end.
 Here are the specs for both units: